PoorBillionaire/USN-Journal-Parser/README.rst

 Description
 -------------
-The NTFS USN Change journal is a volume-specific file which logs changes to files and file metadata.
-As such, it can be a treasure trove of information during an investigation.
+The NTFS USN Change journal is a volume-specific file which logs metadata changes to files.
+It is a treasure trove of information during a forensic investigation.
 The change journal is located at $Extend\\$UsnJrnl:$J.

-usn.py is a script written in Python which parses the journal's contents - and has what I consider to be a couple of unique features.
+usn.py is a script written in Python which parses the journal's contents, and features a myriad of output formats.

 Default Output
 ----------------